OfficeDev/Office-Add-in-samples/Samples/outlook-set-signature/README.md

 ## Summary

 This sample uses event-based activation to run an Outlook add-in when the user creates a new message or appointment.
 The add-in can respond to events, even when the task pane is not open.
+It also uses the [setSignatureAsync API](https://docs.microsoft.com/javascript/api/outlook/office.body?view=outlook-js-preview#setSignatureAsync_data__options__callback_).
 If no signature is set, the add-in prompts the user to set a signature, and can then open the task pane for the user.

 For documentation related to this sample, see [Configure your Outlook add-in for event-based activation (preview)](https://docs.microsoft.com/office/dev/add-ins/outlook/autolaunch)